 There are hundreds of thousands of member-based organisations worldwide that require their members to pay a fee to belong to their organisation and to benefit from the service or product they offer.
 The Charity Fundraising 'Loyalty' Program is an innovative twist on this typical member-based operation - a twist, so as to benefit those most vulnerable in our society.

-Our Supporters and Sponsors
+Our Supporters and Associates

 AIMS Supporter Services